 Rich and decadent chocolate stout brownies with an irish cream frosting!
-These perfectly fudgy brownies are topped with a thick layer of icing and dusted with sea salt!
+These perfectly fudgy brownies are topped with a thick layer of icing and dusted with sea salt.
+Vegetarian.

 I’m finding it very hard not to lick my computer screen as I’m writing this.

 I’m currently on a self-imposed sugar ban for a bit and frankly looking at these pictures is making it very difficult to hold on to my willpower.

 I love dessert and while it’s not something I would ever give up, let’s just say that we were eating it a little too often for a time period there.

 So I’m trying to take a step back for a bit and have only been having a cup of tea at night before bed.
 It hasn’t been all that bad … until I went to edit these pictures.

 Because the rich, fudgy brownies topped with a thick layer of creamy dreamy irish cream frosting staring back at me are not helping one little bit.

 And seriously, these are crazy fudgy.
 Not cake-like at all – more like a flourless chocolate cake even though there is flour involved.

 Now let’s talk about the stout factor.
 I said it about this chocolate stout cake and I’ll say it again about these.